Ng Chee Khern: Personal life

 Ng has two younger brothers.
 Ng Chee Meng, a politician and former lieutenant-general who served as Chief of Air Force between 2009 and 2013, Chief of Defence Force between 2013 and 2015, and Member of Parliament (MP) for Pasir Ris–Punggol GRC between 2015 and 2020.
 Ng Chee Peng, a former two-star rear-admiral who served as Chief of Navy between 2011 and 2014.
+Ng and his brothers are Chinese Singaporean of Teochew descent.